Nico105/Nico105/README.md

 # Hi 👋, I'm Nico

-I'm a self taught, student developer from Austria 🇦🇹.
+I'm a self taught, student developer from Austria.
 I like coding Discord bots and just generally things with Node.js.

 ## About Me 👨‍💻